 Map & Directions →

 In early December we launched a $115,000 Capital Campaign to repair the current damage and to install a permanent barrier to prevent further water damage.
 Our intent is to continue to provide a space where we can continue to raise money for local and worldwide missions; to provide a newly renovated space that will available for the residents of Wolcott to use for community and personal events; and to continue to tell the amazing story of the Rev. George S. Brown, the African American founder and builder of the church.
 We hope that many of you will be willing to support this important project.
-Anyone who has an interest in this project may do so by sending a check to Wolcott UMC, PO Box 94, Wolcott, VT 05680 or simply going to the "Giving" tab at the top of our homepage, and making a donation via credit card or echeck through our secure giving portal.
-We thank you in advance for your support of this important project.
+To date we have raised a little over $30,000 and we greatly appreciate all of those who have already donated.

 Construction began during the week of April 2nd.
 All of the old floor joists have been removed as has the existing floor in the front of the building, including that in the bathroom which will not be available during the construction phase.
 A porta-potty is available outside, however.

 The first phase uncovered some interesting finds.
 When the current supply closet was deconstructed, it became clear that there had a one time been a bathroom in that area, as well.
 Septic tanks were installed underneath the floor in each bathroom at that time.
 Apparently, there had been a men's bathroom and a women's bathroom at one time.

 The huge stone ledge in the back of the kitchen wall was uncovered, giving us a better view of the water infiltration problem and how to deal with it.